department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/public-websites-intake.md

 ## How to submit your request

 - [ ] Complete each area of this intake form that applies to your team's needs.
 Provide as much detail as you can so we can fully understand your request.
-- [ ] Post a link to this issue: [#vsa-public-websites](https://dsva.slack.com/channels/vsa-public-websites), and in slack tag @brianalloyd, @kelsonic.
+- [ ] Post a link to this issue: [#sitewide-public-websites](https://dsva.slack.com/channels/sitewide-public-websites), and in slack tag @Wes Rowe & @jilladams.
 - [ ] If noted in the guidance below, please schedule any relevant meetings.

 ### When to submit your request